dionwang88/cs542database/README.md

 In our design, we did not implement the optimal pipeline structure.
 We handled all the query in the form below:

 ![GitHub Logo](pipeline.png)

+#Further Assumptions in Project 4

+##LogObject
+##DBRecovery
+##UpdateOperator
+##Validation Steps
+As for validation part, please run the TestDBRecvery.main().
+This function will lead the test to several steps as followed:

+1. Copy "cs542.db" to "cs542A.db"
+2. Open "cs542.db", update population by increasing 2% and keep track in log file.
+3. Open "cs542A.db", apply log to this database, and perform redo-recovery.
+At this time you can use SQL to query result.
+Then quit shell.
+4. Open "cs542.db", and compare the result.